ollef/ollef.github.io/site/posts/query-based-compilers.md

 [his video on modern compiler construction](https://www.youtube.com/watch?v=wSdV1M7n4gQ) that some of you might have seen.

-In this post I will cover a about how this is achieved in [Sixten](https://github.com/ollef/sixten) by building the compiler around a query system.
+In this post I will cover how this is achieved in [Sixten](https://github.com/ollef/sixten) by building the compiler around a query system.

 For those of you that don't know, Sixten is an